cjdbarlow/Part-One/statistical-tests.md

 * Samples have the same variance
 * Observations within the group are independent
 Independent results are those when one value is not expected to influence another value.
-    * A common example is repeated measures: when serial measures are taken from a patient or a hospital, the results cannot be treated as independent.
+    * A common example is repeated measures: when serial measures are taken from a patient or a hospital, the results cannot be treated as independent
     * **Paired tests** are used when two dependent samples are compared
     * **Unpaired test** are used when two independent samples are compared